 - As always, utilize free shipping supplies from USPS, UPS, and FedEx.
 Always have boxes on-hand so you don’t need to do the midday “box purchase rush” trip which can be expensive– as buying things retail tend to be.

 - If you’re shipping with UPS and FedEx, consider the entire cost of shipping, including extra charges like fuel surcharges and residential delivery.
 Shipping pricing differences may seem small on a granular level, but over hundreds and thousands of orders, the differences really show.

 Make SURE you’re getting CPP rates on postage

 While these rate changes close the gap a bit between Commercial Base and Commercial Plus rates, the gap still exists.
 With shipping services like ShippingEasy that have Commercial Plus rates baked in with no work required on the seller’s part, there’s no reason you should ever be purchasing postage at CBP rates.

 First Class Package is still the king of lightweight orders

 Overall, these changes will affect many sellers, especially those utilizing First Class Package service, and push sellers to ship their orders out more efficiently.
-If anything, these changes are a step toward much bigger rate changes that will be affecting the eCommerce world in a much more impactful way.
-Shipping costs and margins may soon be the difference between even making a profit on orders, so having a sensible shipping policy and a rock solid shipping process will be very important moving into the next year, and especially 2017 and 2018.
+If anything, these changes are a step toward much bigger rate changes that will affect the eCommerce world in more impactful way.
+Shipping costs and margins may soon be the difference between making a profit on orders, so having a sensible shipping policy and a rock solid shipping process will be important moving forward, and especially 2017 and 2018.